RKelln/5-directions/public/writing/ppf.md

 A neuron that sums binary inputs and then outputs a 1 if the sum exceeds a certain threshold value, and otherwise outputs a 0, can model the basic OR/AND/NOT functions.

-Press right arrow to continue <!-- .element: class="quote glow" -->
+Press right arrow to continue <!-- .element: class="quote glow no-print" -->

 Notes:
+Although they were almost a generation apart and had dissimilar scientific backgrounds, neuropsychiatrist [Warren McCulloch](https://en.wikipedia.org/wiki/Warren_McCulloch) and mathematician [Walter Pitts](https://en.wikipedia.org/wiki/Walter_Pitts) had similar intellectual concerns, simultaneously motivated by issues in philosophy, neurology, and mathematics.
+This lead to their landmark publication _Logical Calculus of Ideas Immanent in Nervous Activity_ which described a neuron model that could perform Boolean algebra.

+A neuron that sums binary inputs and then outputs a 1 if the sum exceeds a certain threshold value, and otherwise outputs a 0, can model the basic OR/AND/NOT functions.

 ### Credits
 * https://onlinelibrary.wiley.com/doi/epdf/10.1002/jhbs.1094